Caution on Gross-Neveu criticality with a single Dirac cone: Violation of locality and its consequence of unexpected finite-temperature transition: Results

 where, $\mathbf{S}_i = \frac{1}{2} c_{ia \sigma}^{\dagger} \boldsymbol{\sigma}_{\sigma \sigma^{\prime}} c_{ia \sigma^{\prime}} - \frac{1}{2} c_{ib \sigma}^{\dagger} \boldsymbol{\sigma}_{\sigma \sigma^{\prime}} c_{ib \sigma^{\prime}}$ ($\mathbf{S}_i = \frac{1}{2} c_{i \sigma}^{\dagger} \boldsymbol{\sigma}_{\sigma \sigma^{\prime}} c_{i \sigma^{\prime}}$ ) is the fermion spin operator at unite cell (site) $i$ for $H_{\text{SLAC}}$ ($H_{\pi-\text{Flux}}$) and $\boldsymbol{\sigma}$ denotes the Pauli matrices of $SU(2)$ spin.
 For $H_{\text{SLAC}}$ ($H_{\pi-\text{Flux}}$), the AFMI ordering wave vector is $\mathbf{q}=\mathbf{\Gamma}$ ($\mathbf{q}=\mathbf{M}$).
 To locate the thermal phase transition point of $H_{\text{SLAC}}$, we define the renormalization-group invariant correlation ratio $R=1-C(\mathbf{q}+\mathbf{b}_1/L+\mathbf{b}_2/L)/C{(\mathbf{q})}$, where $\mathbf{b}_{1,2}$ are the reciprocal lattice vectors~\cite{pujariInteraction2016}.

 Fig.~\ref{fig:fig2} (a) and (d) are the correlation ratio $R$ for the two scans as a function of $T$ and $U$, respectively.
 It is clear that different system sizes have a crossing point both on the $T$ and $U$ axes.
-With the $T_c=0.34(2)$ at $U=16$ and $U_c=8.4(1)$ at $T=1/3$ obtained, we can further rescale their $x$ axes as $(T_c-1)L^{1/\nu}$ and $(U/U_c-1)L^{1/\nu}$ to have good data collapses as shown in Fig.~\ref{fig:fig2} (b) and (e).
-Since the $R$-s are dimensionless scaling quantities, the collapse successfully give rise to the correlation length exponent $\nu=1.0(1)$ for data in (b) and (e).
-With the obtained $T_c$, $U_c$ and $\nu$, we can further collapse the AFMI spin structure factor $C(\Gamma)$ at the finite temperature critical point, as $C(\Gamma)L^{d-2+\eta}$ vs $(T_c -1) L^{1/\nu}$ and $C(\Gamma)L^{d-2+\eta}$ vs $(U/U_c -1) L^{1/\nu}$ with $d=2$.
-The results are shown in Fig.~\ref{fig:fig2} (c) and (f), and from here, we can further read the anomalous dimension exponent $\eta=1.2(1)$ in the $T$-scan and the $1.1(1)$ in the $U$-scan, of the finite temperature continuous phase transition between the paramagnetic state to AFMI state.
+With the $T_c=0.34(2)$ at $U=16$ and $U_c=8.4(1)$ at $T=1/3$ obtained, we can further rescale their $x$ axes as $(T/T_c-1)L^{1/\nu}$ and $(U/U_c-1)L^{1/\nu}$ to have good data collapses as shown in Fig.~\ref{fig:fig2} (b) and (e).
+The collapse successfully give rise to the correlation length exponent $\nu=1.0(1)$ for data in (b) and (e).
+With the obtained $T_c$, $U_c$ and $\nu$, we can further collapse the AFMI spin structure factor $C(\Gamma)$ near $T_c$, with $C(\Gamma)L^{d-2+\eta}$ and $d=2$.
+The results are shown in Fig.~\ref{fig:fig2} (c) and (f), and from here, we can further read the anomalous dimension exponent $\eta=1.1(1)$ in the $T$-scan and the $1.2(1)$ in the $U$-scan, of the finite temperature continuous phase transition between the paramagnetic state to AFMI state.
 In fact, the phase boundary in the Fig.~\ref{fig:fig1} (b), is obtained in this way.
-We note, the obtained $\eta$ and $\nu$ are indeed consistent with a 2D Heisenberg model with $1/r^{2.9(1)}$ long-range interaction~\cite{Fisher1972}.
+We note, the obtained $\eta$ and $\nu$ are indeed consistent with the RG results of 2D Heisenberg model with $1/r^{2.9(1)}$ long-range interaction~\cite{Fisher1972}.